 Primary care providers can often have specialties, like pediatrics or family medicine.
 A provider's specialties, certifications, designations and achievements are typically listed on the facility's website.
 For in-network providers with Wellmark, you can see their specialty when you find a doctor or facility Opens New Window.
 If at any time you need more specialized care, your dedicated primary care provider or doctor may have to submit a referral, depending on your health plan network.
 Oftentimes with a referral, you can avoid additional or unexpected costs.

 Qualities to look for in a new PCP

-A positive relationship with your primary physician is associated with greater satisfaction, better overall health and lower hospital and emergency room use.
+A positive relationship with your primary care provider or primary care physician is associated with greater satisfaction, better overall health and lower hospital and emergency room use.

 - Interest in your whole being.
 Find someone who shows empathy and takes interest in your whole being, not just your symptoms.
 That means physical, mental and emotional well-being.

 - Trust and open communication.
 Make sure there's a mutual feeling of trust and you have the ability to have open communication.